Koenvh1/ets2-local-radio/README.md

 Just go to the `\web\stations\stations-custom.example.js` file, rename it to `stations-custom.js` and add your own stations there.
 More information on that can be found in that file as well.

+##### Why does it have to broadcast in a majority of the country?

+Let us take a local radio station from France as an example:

+Imagine a radio station that has a range of 50km in real life (which is quite a lot), so a diameter of 100km.
+Now, ETS2 has a scale of 1:19, so that would be 5.26km in ETS2.
+If you drive at 80km/h, you'll be able to listen to it for 0.066 hours or about four minutes, which is less than the time of one song.
+And that's when you go right through the middle of the coverage circle, it will be even shorter if you don't.
+You can already see (or actually hear) this problem by driving through Luxembourg, as Luxembourg is quite a small country.

+The problem you create then is that the radio constantly switches stations, which is not really desirable.
+I worked around this in ATS, where radio stations are licensed per city instead of per state, by making the range unrealistically large and making it switch later than in ETS2, but the problem still exists there too.

 ### Can you support map x?

 Maybe, maybe not.
 You can always send in a request.